-The Middle East does not exactly come across as the most stable area in the world, but Jordan has managed to remain a reasonably safe country, offering plenty of archaeological and natural wonders.
+The Middle East does not exactly come across as the most stable area in the world, but Jordan has managed to remain a relatively peaceful country, offering plenty of archaeological and natural wonders.

 Wadi Rum is a series of valleys accentuated by a maze of monolithic rockscapes dramatically rising up from the golden desert floor.
 It was used as a setting for the film "The Martian", so the landscape is as close to Mars as it gets.
 We spent the night in a traditional Bedouin camp, before embarking on a desert jeep safari the next day.